adamlamee/CODINGinK12/index.md

 - **make it easy to implement** by using intuitive, free software and fully-editable activities designed for teachers with no prior coding experience.

 # Coding Activities
 You'll need to be logged in to a Google account.
 When you run an activity for the first time, expect to see a pop-up window warning these are hosted on GitHub (it's totally safe, that's why we use it).
-Just click "run anway".
+Click "run anway".

 ## Start here
 - [Intro to Coding](https://colab.research.google.com/github/adamlamee/CODINGinK12/blob/master/notebooks/intro.ipynb) is a 5-minute guide of how to use our activities.
 If you've never programmed before, this is a great place to start.